ThreadSchedule 2.0.0

 • Tasks that are not yet due at the time of shutdown() will NOT execute.
 The scheduler thread exits immediately on shutdown, so future-scheduled tasks are lost.

 • Cancellation is cooperative: calling handle.cancel() sets an atomic flag.
-The scheduler checks this flag before submitting the task to the pool.
+The scheduler checks this flag before posting the task to the pool.
 Additionally, the pool-side wrapper checks the flag again right before calling the task.
 However, a task that is already running will NOT be interrupted by cancel().

 • Periodic tasks repeat at a fixed interval, not a fixed rate.
 If a task takes longer than the interval, executions can pile up because the next run is computed from the previous scheduled time, not from when the task actually finishes.